oracle-devrel/technology-engineering/cloud-architecture/custom-apps-and-consolidation/db-migration-checklist/README.md

 # Database Migration Checklist

-This is a checklist that would help the implementer with any logical oracle database migration.
+This is a checklist that would help the implementer with any logical Oracle database migration.
 This includes pre-check and post-check tasks along with the migration flow so as to track and complete the required tasks before handover.

 ## When to use this asset?

-This checklist could be followed in the implementation phase for any logical oracle database migration.
+This checklist could be followed in the implementation phase for any logical Oracle database migration.

 ## How to use this asset?